 The Legal 500 describes Simon as ‘very accessible and highly knowledgeable on service charge procedures and defences’ with ‘an encyclopaedic knowledge of residential landlord and tenant work.’

-Simon is currently advising a number of building owners and managers on issues arising out of the discovery of unsafe cladding and other re risks on residential blocks further to the Grenfell Tower disaster.
-He has been instructed to represent many of those clients in subsequent proceedings in the Tribunal.
-In a number of instances, Simon is advising such clients jointly with members of our construction team so that all options can be considered in the round.
+Simon is a leading expert on issues arising out of the discovery of unsafe cladding and other fire risks as have come to light further to the Grenfell Tower disaster – including liability to carry out works, statutory obligations, costs recovery from leaseholders and or third parties, and government grants (ACM fund / BSF).
+He has been instructed to advise and or represent a large number of freeholders, residential managers and RMCs with respect to such matters, and has advised in respect of well over 100 affected developments over the past 3 years.
+In a number of instances, Simon has advised such clients jointly with construction counsel so that all options can be considered in the round.

 Matters on which Simon is regularly instructed include: